 McClure is a tiny borough located in the state of Pennsylvania.
 With a population of 942 people and two constituent neighborhoods, McClure is the 800th largest community in Pennsylvania.
 McClure has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-When you are in McClure, you'll notice that it is more blue-collar than most other communities in America.
-47.14% of McClure’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, McClure is a borough of production and manufacturing workers, service providers, and professionals.
-There are especially a lot of people living in McClure who work in office and administrative support (8.59%), personal care services (8.59%), and healthcare (7.81%).
+McClure is a blue-collar town, with 48.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, McClure is a borough of service providers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in McClure who work in office and administrative support (7.49%), personal care services (7.49%), and healthcare suport services (7.03%).

-Overall, McClure’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+McClure’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, McClure has relatively fewer families with younger children, and/or college students.
 Combined, this makes McClure a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The people who call McClure home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of McClure residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in McClure include Irish, Dutch, Italian, and English.
+The greatest number of McClure residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in McClure include Irish, Dutch, English, and Italian.

 The most common language spoken in McClure is English.
-Other important languages spoken here include German and French.
+Other important languages spoken here include West Germanic languages and German.